Posted December 15, 2015

 2) Do fun workouts

 A lot of people who start trying to get fit immediately gravitate towards the most boring/unpleasant exercises out there.
 They start running, swimming, or lifting weights.
 These are all great workouts, and for some they can be enjoyable.
-But if you don’t like doing them, then it’s no wonder you can’t stick to a routine.
-Why not choose something you’re actually excited to do?
+But if you don’t like doing them, then why not choose something you’re actually excited to do?
 I’m competitive and like sports, so basketball and tennis were great choices for me.

-Many people point out that these just aren’t as good a workout/calorie-burner/muscle-builder as those other, more boring exercises listed above.
+Many people point out that these just aren’t as good a workout/calorie-burner/muscle-builder as those other, more boring exercises.
 But that’s not the point.
 The key is to get started.
 Right now, you’re not working out at all.
 So is doing pilates better than going for a walk through the woods?
 Probably.
 But going for a walk through the woods is undoubtedly better than doing nothing.
 So focus on the activity that gets you exercising.
 Down the line, if you still want to do those other more-boring exercises, you can.
 If you like playing tennis and hate weight lifting, then I guarantee it’ll be easier to transition from playing tennis three times a week to lifting three times a week than it’ll be to transition from lying on the couch all week to lifting three times a week.
-Right now, the focus should just be on getting yourself started down the path to fitness.
+Who knows?
+Maybe playing tennis will even make you more excited about lifting because you see how building up your strength will improve your game.
+But right now, the focus should just be on getting yourself started down the path to fitness.

 And something really great may happen along the way.
-You may find out that doing the thing you enjoy is actually a good enough workout, and you never have to transition to doing the thing you hate.
+You may find out that doing the thing you enjoy is actually a good enough workout, and you never have to transition to anything else.

 3) Schedule your time